 For over fifteen years, she has voiced numerous radio and television commercials and is also known as “The On-Hold Messaging Oligarch” throughout the United States.
 Her clients include PBS, Forbes, TIME Magazine, Cooper Hewitt Smithsonian Design Museum, OZY.com, and ‘TIME for Kids in Spanish’ through Spokenlayer.
 She’s also the signature voice for MiamiBeach411.com and Children’s Hospital Boston.
 Additionally, she is the Spanish-dubbed voice of both Olive Oyl (Popeye) and Lois Lane (Superman) in the Fleischer Cartoon digital remix series.

 Marjorie has been the live announcer for the Pratt Institute’s commencements at Madison Square Garden Theatre and Radio City Musical Hall, and for MarketAmerica conferences at the Koury Convention center in Greensboro, North Carolina.
-Her specialty is Spanish-accented English, on-hold messages, eLearning, web narration, voice acting in animation, and a renowned script-analysis technique.
+Her specialty is Spanish-accented English, on-hold messages, eLearning, web narration, voice acting in animation, documentaries, and a renowned script-analysis technique.
 She also speaks five languages: English, Spanish, Mandarin, French, and Greek.